Bsting118/BetaThetaPi_ReceiptApp/V2_withNode.js/images/README.md

-File location for image assets for ReceiptApp.
+This folder contains image assets used in the app.